 Fuelling Europe’s Future

-Cambridge Econometrics (CE), in collaboration with Ricardo-AEA, Element Energy and a number of independent experts, has undertaken a research project to assess the economic impact of decarbonising cars and vans.
+We carried out a research project to assess the economic impact of decarbonising cars and vans across Europe.
+We worked in collaboration with Ricardo-AEA, Element Energy and a number of independent experts.
 The project was commissioned by the European Climate Foundation and was informed by a core working group of experts in the motor vehicles industry as well as other interested stakeholders.
-The report "Fuelling Europe's Future", considers the economic impact of a series of forward looking scenarios that encompass alternative visions of Europe's future vehicle fleet.
+The report “Fuelling Europe’s Future”, considers the economic impact of a series of forward looking scenarios that encompass alternative visions of Europe’s future vehicle fleet.

 Auto-sector innovation could create millions of jobs by 2030 and help revitalize Europe’s growth